pickyourtrail_logo

 10000+ itineraries curated and counting

-When we discuss Bali trip packages, eastern Bali frequently gets overlooked.
-Eastern Bali is one of the best places to visit in Bali to explore the temples, royal structures, mountains, and beaches if partying is not on your agenda.
-The Taman Ujung Water Palace is one such royal site in East Bali's Karangasem regency.
+The Taman Ujung Water Palace is one of the best royal sites in East Bali's Karangasem Regency.
 Under the direction of their King, work on the palace began in 1909 and was finished in 1921.
 Balinese labourers, Chinese architect Loto Ang, and Dutch architect Van Dab Hentz all assisted in the temple's construction, resulting in a blend of Chinese and Dutch architectural influences.
 The royals used the palace as a place to unwind and greet visitors.
 Almost destroyed by a volcano eruption and earthquake in the 1960s and 1970s, the palace underwent another renovation in 2004.
 It's currently a fantastic tourist destination in East Bali.

-Best Time to Visit Taman Ujung
+Best Time to Visit Taman Sukasada Ujung Water Palace

 In contrast to Bali's other natural attractions, which are typically visited from April to October, this one is open year-round.
 In the off-season, it ranks among the most incredible places to visit in Bali.
 One could easily travel to this location in the off-season with careful planning and weather monitoring.
 Visit the palace early in the day to experience solitude and enjoy the palace peacefully without crowds.
 The morning is also the best time to see Mount Agung Volcano because it is clear.
-The Taman Ujung Palace is open from 7:00 in the morning until 7:00 at night.

-Things to do in Taman Ujung
+Things to do in Taman Ujung Water Palace

 Explore the gardens of Taman Ujung